-OBJECTIVE OF SHITHEAD: Don’t be the last player (the shithead) to get rid of all the cards.
+OBJECTIVE OF SHITHEAD: Don’t be the last player (the Shithead) to get rid of all the cards.

-NUMBER OF PLAYERS: 2-5 players
+NUMBER OF PLAYERS: 2 to 5 players

-TYPE OF GAME: Beating/Shedding
+TYPE OF GAME: Card game

-Shithead is known by many names, most commonly Palace, China Hand, Karma, and Ten-Two Slide.
-The game is believed to have Scandinavian origins due to it’s similarities to the game Vändtia (“turn ten”).
+Most likely, this card game is of Scandinavian origin.
+This game has many similarities to the game Vändtia (“turn ten”).
 It also bears relation to the Finnish game Paskahousu (“shit pants”).
-This game has spread across the world since the 20th century from young backpackers traversing the earth with a deck of cards.
+No matter where this game comes from, this game has now spread across the world since the 20th century from young backpackers traversing the earth with a deck of cards.

 - The dealer passes each player three cards, face-down, in a row.